 Leicester City's Kelechi Iheanacho dropped to the bench alongside the injured Samuel Chukwueze and Innocent Bonke, as well as Moses Simon.

-This contest, which Ghana led began with boos, for the Black Stars and cheers in equal measure for the Eagles.
+This contest, which Ghana led began with boos for the Black Stars, but the cheers were in equal measure for the Eagles.

-Everything Ghanaian was drowned, but Partey will shut them up, less than 10 minutes into this night in Abuja where the Eagle could not fly above the Stars.
+Everything Ghanaian was drowned, but Partey would shut them up, less than 10 minutes into this night in Abuja where the Eagle could not fly above the Stars.

 It was his trademark strike which found its way underneath Francis Uzoho.
-Nigeria Sports Minister, Sunday Dare, who said the Stars will be beaten blue-black looked visibly distressed alongside President Mahamadu Buhari, the Nigeria Football Federation bosses, looked like those who lost a business contract.
+Nigeria Sports Minister, Sunday Dare, who said the Stars will be beaten blue-black looked visibly distressed alongside President Mahamadu Buhari, the Nigeria Football Federation bosses led by Amaju Pinnick who loudly about the bilateral relationship between Nigeria and Qatar, looked like people who lost a business contract.

 It was the beginning of what would be a long night, but it wasn't.
 Pressure was piled on Ghana, but Jojo Wallacott was up to the task, pulling two stupendous quick saves.